 The accelerated growth of carbon fiber composites might hold the key.
 Many believe that carbon fiber is the future of automotive composites.
 That it will enable manufacturers to meet these new standards.

-Experts see body applications as an area for major opportunity.
+Experts see body applications as an area for major opportunities.
 Mainly because of the call for lighter materials with modern aesthetics and improved safety and fuel economy.

 A new report by MarketsandMarkets says that the worldwide carbon fiber market will be worth $8 Billion by 2026.